dimitri-yatsenko/datajoint-book/book/20-concepts/00-models.md

 However, traditional structured databases, designed primarily for business transactions, don't naturally capture the **computational workflows** central to scientific research.
 Science isn't just about storing data—it's about transforming raw observations into analyzed results through defined processing steps.
 This is where DataJoint's reinterpretation of relational databases becomes essential.

-## Example: DataJoint—Relational Databases as Computational Workflows
+## DataJoint: Relational Databases as Computational Workflows

 **DataJoint** represents a distinctive reinterpretation of the relational data model, specifically designed for scientific computing.
 While built on Codd's relational theory, DataJoint introduces a fundamentally different perspective: **databases as computational workflows that mix manual and automated steps**.